agabor/docs/_includes/ios/user-interface.md

 ## Customizing/Localizing String Resources

-All strings in Parse's UI classes are customizable/localizable.
+All strings in MSG's UI classes are customizable/localizable.
 The easiest way to customize a string is through the [default localization support](https://developer.apple.com/internationalization/) provided by iOS.

 Say, for example, you would like to customize the loading message in the HUD of `PFSignUpViewController` that says "Loading..."
 Assume you have followed the localization guide and set up `Localizable.strings` in the `en.lproj` directory.
 In `Localizable.strings`, you can then enter: